Harvey. Irma. Maria. In a hyperactive hurricane season, the mere mention of these storms evokes fear, dread — and regret.

 Bottom line: You can fall for a swindle without being in a state, or even a country, affected by a hurricane.
-And this year’s wave of hurricane scams, like the storms themselves, have been remarkable:
+And this season’s wave of hyperactive hurricane scams, like the storms themselves, have been remarkable:

 “After a storm like Harvey or Irma, beware of contractors who promise to rebuild – especially if they ask for a deposit and say that they can collect the remaining balance from your insurance company,” says Peter Duncanson, director of operations and safety with ServiceMaster Restore, one of the nation’s largest disaster restoration companies.
 “Do your due diligence – and only rely on trusted, professional companies.”

 As someone who has been taken in by a repair scam in, of all places, the Florida Keys, I agree.
 My own fence repair cost me thousands of dollars extra after an unlicensed contractor skipped town with my deposit.
 Repair scams hit you where the hurricane hit you — your roof, fence, backyard, floors, and ultimately, your wallet.
 Always work with a licensed and bonded contractor and check references to make sure he or she is legit.